Star Trek vs. Star Wars: Which Is More Technologically Advanced?

-When I started writing this article I thought the Star Wars franchise would put up more of a fight.
-Instead, I’m combining sensors, shields, transporters, and replicators into a single category to avoid an absolute massacre.
+When we started working this article, we thought the Star Wars franchise would put up more of a fight.
+Instead, we’re combining sensors, shields, transporters, and replicators into a single category to avoid an absolute massacre.
 All four technologies broadly deal with detecting or manipulating energy.
 In every case, Star Trek wins out.

-While shields are a huge part of the Enterprise’s capabilities, large ships in the Star Wars universe don’t have anything comparable.
+Although shields are a huge part of the USS Enterprise’s capabilities, Star Destroyers in the Star Wars universe don’t have anything comparable.
 An X-Wing wouldn’t be able to get through a Starfleet ship’s shields, but can easily get close enough to the Death Star to destroy it.

 Star Trek society is post-scarcity.
-Replicators mean anything can be created anywhere.
-Poverty and hunger are things that just don’t exist in a meaningful way.
+Replicators mean you can create anything anywhere.
+Poverty and hunger don’t exist in a meaningful way anymore.
 The opposite is true in the Republic and, later, the Empire.
-Slavery, hunger, and poverty are all seen in the films.
-Another easy win for Star Trek.
+Slavery, hunger, and poverty are all seen in Star Wars, making this another easy win for Star Trek.

-Transporters are actually very similar technology to replicators, and once again, Star Wars has no answer.
-Kirk and crew get can get beamed anywhere they want on a whim, while Han Solo is stuck slogging along in his rust bucket.
+Transporters in Star Trek are actually very similar technology to replicators and, once again, Star Wars has nothing of the kind.
+Kirk and his crew can beam anywhere they want on a whim, while Han Solo is stuck slogging along in his rust bucket.

-The Force is the one thing that really takes Star Wars away from being science fiction.
-Its pseudo-religious undertones and utterly unexplained properties make it very difficult to compare with anything in Star Trek.
+The Force is one of those aspects that really takes Star Wars away from being science fiction.
+Its pseudo-religious undertones and unexplained properties make it very difficult to compare with anything in Star Trek.

-Take lightsabers, which only a Jedi can use as they’re reliant on their ability to use the Force.
-Are they tech?
-Or are they just a magic sword?
-If they’re tech then they earn Star Wars a half-point for close combat gear, but if they’re magic I’m inclined to dock the series a half-point because George Lucas’ constant retconning annoys me.
+Take lightsabers, which only a Jedi can use as they’re reliant on a person’s ability to use the Force.
+Are they technology?
+Or are they just magic swords?
+If they’re technology, then they earn Star Wars a point for having cooler close-combat gear than Star Trek.